umr4nlp/umr-guidelines/guidelines.md

 ```

 We propose a set of seven abstract concept predicates each corresponding
-to a discrete "non-verbal clause" function (table
+to a discrete "non-verbal clause" function, listed in the table below.
-[\[tab:nonverbal\]](#tab:nonverbal)).
 When there is no overt predicate-word, as
 in [\[3-1-3-5 (1)\]](#3-1-3-5 (1)), we assume that annotators will be able
 to recognize the type of non-verbal clause function they are dealing
 with.
-They should use an abstract predicate concept from table
-[\[tab:nonverbal\]](#tab:nonverbal) as predicative core of the graph, and use the :ARG0 and :ARG 1 numbered argument roles to link the arguments to this predicate as specified in
+They should use such an abstract predicate concept as predicative core of the graph, and use the :ARG0 and :ARG1 numbered argument roles to link the arguments to this predicate as specified in
-the table (see also section 3-2-1-1-1 for more in-depth treatment of the argument structure annotation with these predicates).
+the table (see also [Part 3-2-1-1-1](#part-3-2-1-1-1-nonverbal-clauses) for more in-depth treatment of the argument structure annotation with these predicates).

 In constructions with predicativized arguments, such as
 [\[3-1-3-5 (2)\]](#3-1-3-5 (2)), UMR takes the same approach as for